Final Project: Interactive Programs #

 Code Review #

-Your code review materials are due at 2pm on Sunday, 5/2, 24 hours before the code review session.
+Your code review materials are due 24 hours before the code review session.
 Similarly to the architecture review, you should submit any materials you want us to review, with accompanying context and topics you want to discuss in the meeting.
 You should also come prepared to facilitate and take notes.
 While debugging can be a part of this discussion, we would encourage you to make efficient use of the limited time for the code review (5-10 minutes) by only discussing debugging problems that have proved particularly tricky.

 Your implementation consists of your project code.
 Your code needs to meet the following criteria: